pushys/recoil-tools/README.md

    */
   isOpen: boolean;
   /**
-   * Any meta data related to the dialog.
+   * Any metadata related to the dialog.
    */
   meta: T;
 }>;